flowfelis/Cat-Clicker-Vue/README.md

 # Cat-Clicker-Vue
-A Cat Clicker app with Vue.js
+A Cat Clicker app with Vue.js and Bootstrap

-Choose your cat and click the ... out of it :)
+Choose your cat and click the heck out of it :)